The best mirrorless cameras under $1,000

 Sony RX100 VI

-It also has a retractable OLED viewfinder and a swivel and touchscreen display that are convenient for shooting.
-In terms of connectivity, it has Wi-Fi, Bluetooth and NFC, making it ideal for use on the go.
-The only downside is the lack of a microphone jack, which may limit your video options.
+The RX100 VI is a lightweight, compact camera.
+It also has a retractable OLED viewfinder and a tilting touchscreen, both of which are convenient in everyday use.
+In terms of connectivity, it includes Wi-Fi, Bluetooth, and NFC, making it practical on the go.
+The main downside is the lack of a microphone jack, which can limit your video options.

 If you’re interested in this type of camera, I suggest you read our article on the best expert compact cameras right now!